rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/FAQ/_index.en.md

 Your mail server may not be using port 25.
 Please make sure you are using the correct ports.

 ## Can I deploy RustDesk using PowerShell or similar?
-Sure, you can find scripts to aid deployment here https://rustdesk.com/docs/en/self-host/client-deployment/
+Sure, you can find scripts to aid deployment [here](https://rustdesk.com/docs/en/self-host/client-deployment/).

 ## I have installed RustDesk Server Pro manually but the API web console isn't behind SSL, how can I secure this?
 Use a proxy like Nginx, the simple install script has one, it's really simple.
 [This is how we do it](https://github.com/rustdesk/rustdesk-server-pro/blob/493ad90daf8815c3052ff4d0d4aa9cc07e411efa/install.sh#L252).